 Going Green While on the Go

-- Walk or bike to work or to run errands to save on gas and parking costs.
-This also improves your health.
+- Walk or bike to work or to run errands to save on gas & parking costs, and improve your health too.

 - Take your own travel cup when getting your morning coffee.
 (Some places also give you a discount for bringing your own cup.)